adriansteffan/adriansteffan/README.md

  I'm also analysing eyetracking data in infant research at the [chair for developmental psychology](https://www.psy.lmu.de/epp/index.html) at LMU.

-You can check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I talk about some projects and host study resources for my psycholgy degree.
+You can check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I write and host study resources for my psycholgy degree.

 If you have an interesting project in mind or just want to have a chat, hit me up on my socials or send me an <a href="mailto:adrian.steffan@hotmail.de" target="_blank">e-mail</a>!